Uncertainty in Graph Neural Networks: A Survey: Utilizing Uncertainty in Tasks

 Trustworthy \gnns aims to provide explainability of decisions made by \gnns and to be robust to noise and adversarial attacks to ensure the integrity and security of the model.
 Uncertainty can serve as a tool to build algorithms for the interpretation of \gnns decisions.
 Additionally, considering uncertainty during the aggregation mechanisms in \gnns can enhance robustness.
 Thus, uncertainty quantification can be an effective approach to achieving trustworthy \gnns.

 \textbf{Explainability.} Uncertainty quantification provides insights for the reliability and confidence of \gnn decisions.
 Specifically, mutual information explains the relationship between the \gnns predictions and the components that impact \gnns predictions. \cite{ying2019gnnexplainer} propose \textsc{GnnExplainer} which identifies a subgraph and/or node features that maximize mutual information with the prediction, to explain which components of the graph have the most impact on the prediction results.
 Mutual information is nonparametric and does not require prior knowledge and assumptions on models.
 Thus, it is model-agnostic and suitable for providing interpretable explanations for any \gnn-based models.
 Besides, uncertainty quantification can also be used to explain predictions of automated \gnns. \cite{yang2022calibrate} propose HyperU-GCN, which combines hyperparameter optimization with uncertainty quantification, to explain the selection of hyperparameters.
-HyperU-GCN quantifies hyperparameter uncertainty as the mutual information between the model prediction and hyperparameters using a probabilistic hypernetwork.
+It quantifies hyperparameter uncertainty as the mutual information between the model prediction and hyperparameters using a probabilistic hypernetwork.
 HyperU-GCN employs a concept akin to Bayesian \gnns for computing this mutual information, which marginalizes hyperparameters rather than model parameters.
-Unlike \textsc{GnnExplainer}, HyperU-GCN requires model hyperparameter priors (e.g. normal distribution), yet leveraging Bayesian \gnns enables HyperU-GCN to better calibrate model predictions.
+Unlike \textsc{GnnExplainer}, HyperU-GCN requires model hyperparameter priors (e.g. normal distribution), yet leveraging Bayesian \gnns enables it to better calibrate model predictions.
+There are many other methods to interpret \gnns besides using uncertainty, and we refer readers to \cite{kakkad2023survey} for a comprehensive overview.
+For example, GraphLIME~\citep{huang2022graphlime} samples neighbors and finds the most representative features as \gnn local explanations based on Hilbert-Schmidt Independence Criterion Lasso; GCExplainer~\citep{magister2021gcexplainer} applies an Automated Concept-based Explanation approach~\citep{ghorbani2019towards}, which maps node representations to the concept space, to extract important concepts as global \gnn explanations.